 It was 13 years ago; I wandered into a yoga class to get more flexible for surfing.
 After my first class, I left feeling high.
 And went from not being able to surf to landing frontside reverse airs.
 It was magic; everyone who surfs should do yoga.

 Well, actually, that’s embellished, at least part of it.
 What actually happened was a friend recommended I try yoga because it is “so sick for surfing and snowboarding.”

 I had grown up on the beach and spent a lot of time in the snow.
 And what initially drew me into the class was the prospect that all the times I might fall snowboarding and scorpion kick myself in the head might hurt a bit less if I was flexible-er.

 I was a decent surfer.
 And thought yoga could help me improve my ability to do more “surfing” rather than just “trying to get better at surfing”.

 And I did leave my first class feeling high.
 That’s the only way I could explain it.
 I would say it was something like how I felt after a great wave.
 So I craved more of it and was immediately hooked.

-Eventually I found a DVD series entitled ‘Yoga for Surfers’ and that seemed like an obvious choice.
-Turned out, I got a lot from the DVDs and used them pretty regularly.
+Eventually, I found a DVD series entitled ‘Yoga for Surfers’ and that seemed like an obvious choice.
+It turned out, I got a lot from the DVDs and used them pretty regularly.
 A little pre-surf routine, a little stretching on the board and a bit of decompression after a surf.
 Felt pretty damn good too!